Analysing and visualising bike-sharing demand with outliers: Introduction and Background

+Therefore, identification of outlier demand has several potential benefits for bike-sharing forecasting and planning: 1) Detecting outliers early in the day, through online analysis as proposed in \citet{Rennie2021}, allows for rapid interventions to better re-allocate bikes on a given day; 2) Removing any detected outliers from training data for demand forecasting would improve results on predicting reference demand curves; 3) If outliers can be attributed to specific events previously unknown, extending future forecast models to include such events can improve forecasts; 4) Even when explanatory factors for outliers cannot be determined, if such outliers are concentrated spatio-temporally in certain stations, this knowledge can better support planning decisions; and 5) Identifying changes in the underlying reference model when patterns in the detected outliers are observed can trigger a review of the current forecasting method.

-We define \gls{outlier_demand} as a short-term systematic change in demand, resulting in usage levels which deviate from \textit{regular} usage.
-In this paper, we focus on terminals, as these are the target of inventory rebalancing efforts.
+We define outlier demand as a short-term change in demand, resulting in usage levels which deviate from \emph{regular} usage.
+Note that, to count as an outlier, a demand shift has to exceed the general degree of random variation observed in demand over time.
+In this paper, we focus on demand observed at bike-sharing stations, as these are the target of inventory rebalancing efforts.
 In contrast to other classical mobility problems, such as those related to buses or trains, bike-sharing capacity is on the vertices of the transport network, rather than on the edges.

 As an example of existing work in this area, \citet{NeumannSaavedra2021} discuss the problem of variability in bike-sharing demand and propose a rule-based method to adjust the redistribution plan when demand differs from the forecast.
 In a simulation study, they show that service levels can be improved when adjustments are made to the optimal redistribution plan.
-Wider literature on outlier detection in transport planning is scarce -- e.g., \citet{Rennie2021b} consider identifying and correcting for outliers in revenue management systems in railways. \citet{Talvitie1978} find that outliers can have a substantial effect on the predictions of usage of different urban transport modes, but only apply a simplistic trimming method to identify outliers.
+Wider literature on outlier detection in transport planning is scarce -- e.g., \citet{Rennie2021b} consider identifying and correcting for outliers in revenue management systems in railways.

+\citet{Talvitie1978} find that outliers can have a substantial effect on the predictions of usage of different urban transport modes, but only apply a simplistic trimming method to identify outliers.
 In the road traffic domain, \citet{Guo2015} suggest a procedure for identifying outliers in real time based on the conditional variance of predictions, and determine that incorporating information on such outliers into future predictions increases the systems performance.